7 Foods to Boost Your Immunity

 Raw Local Honey

-Just like garlic, honey is packed with antiviral, and antimicrobial compounds that have been shown effective in treating everything from soothing a sore throat, to helping you beat the common cold, to healing skin wounds that much faster.
+Just like garlic, honey is packed with antiviral and antimicrobial compounds that have been shown effective in treating everything from soothing a sore throat, to helping you beat the common cold, to healing skin wounds that much faster.
 When it comes to honey, you can’t skip on quality!
 Only the raw, unpasteurized stuff will do.
 Raw honey contains a trace amount of propolis, otherwise known as “bee glue”.
 This glue is actually a complex mixture of resins and other substances that honeybees use to seal the hive and make it safe from bacteria and other organisms.
-Just a spoonful day will help keep the doctor away!
+Just a spoonful a day will help keep the doctor away!